Explore the social and political dynamics in the arts and architecture of the world’s largest democracy.

 This program is designed to take you to a diverse range of sites where art and architecture are emblematic of national identity formation, not only in India but also in Myanmar (Burma).
-During excursions and workshops you will study sites of major importance in the creation of Indian and Burmese identities.
-The program visits Indian cities considered centers of sacred geography, such as Varanasi, Bodhgaya, and Madurai as well as cities that exemplify the shifting political identity of India, such as Thanjavur, Agra, Kolkata, and Delhi.
-The five-day national identities workshop to Yangon and Bagan, Myanmar (Burma) brings the historic expansion of Indic culture to life and asks you to consider the relationship between Myanmar’s stunning art and architecture to Burmese national identity formation.
+In India and Myanmar (Burma), you’ll see sites where art and architecture are emblematic of national identity.
+You’ll visit Indian cities considered centers of sacred geography, such as Varanasi, Bodhgaya, and Madurai, as well as cities that exemplify the country’s shifting political identity, such as Thanjavur, Agra, Kolkata, and Delhi.
+A five-day workshop in Yangon and Bagan, Myanmar (Burma) brings the historic expansion of Indic culture to life and asks you to consider the relationship of Myanmar’s stunning art and architecture to Burmese national identity formation.

-The program’s major excursion will take you to Myanmar for five days, with a particular focus on the city of Yangon and the ancient city of Bagan.
-Yangon is the former capital of Myanmar and its largest city.
-It is a time capsule of Asian colonial architecture and is home to significant religious architecture such as the Shwedagon Pagoda, constructed between the sixth and tenth centuries CE, and the Sule Pagoda, located in the center of the city.
-It is also the location of the National Museum, which houses important Buddhist and Burmese ancient artifacts, decorative and textile arts, and traditional folk art.
+The program’s major excursion will take you to Myanmar for five days.
+Here, you’ll visit Yangon, the former capital of Myanmar and its largest city.
+It is a time capsule of Asian colonial architecture and home to significant religious architecture such as the Shwedagon Pagoda, constructed between the sixth and tenth centuries CE, and the Sule Pagoda, in the center of the city.
+It boasts the National Museum, which houses important Buddhist and Burmese ancient artifacts, decorative and textile arts, and traditional folk art.

-On this excursion, you will also see the ancient city of Bagan.
-Myanmar has a devoutly Buddhist culture, and nowhere is the rich history of Burmese Buddhism manifested with more dramatic presence than in Bagan.
+You will also see the ancient city of Bagan.
+Myanmar has a devoutly Buddhist culture, and nowhere is the rich history of Burmese Buddhism manifested more dramatically than in Bagan.

-During the seventeenth century, before the Mughal capital was relocated to Delhi, Agra was the seat of the Mughal court in India.
-Because the city was strategically located on the banks of the Yamuna River and along the Grand Trunk Road, it attracted artists from Persia, Central Asia, and other parts of India who built the luxurious forts, palaces, and mausoleums that still stand today.
-Of these structures, the best known are the Taj Mahal and Agra Fort, which are both UNESCO World Heritage sites.
-Here, you will see, up close, many examples of Mughal and other art and architecture.
+In the 17th century, before the Mughal capital was relocated to Delhi, Agra was the seat of the Mughal court.
+Because the city was strategically located on the banks of the Yamuna River and along the Grand Trunk Road, it attracted artists from Persia, Central Asia, and other parts of India who built the luxurious forts, palaces, and mausoleums that still stand.
+The best known are the Taj Mahal and Agra Fort, both UNESCO World Heritage sites.
+Here, you will see many examples of Mughal and other art and architecture.